Richasinhaaa/git-and-github/README.md

-Hi, this is Bob’s version.
+this is both alice and bob  intro.